jku-win-se/dejavu/README.md

 # DejaVu - TLE Scenario Visualizer

-The DejaVu Visualzier is an Eclipse Plug-in for visualizing scenarios generated with TLE (Trace Link Evolver).
+The DejaVu Visualzier (*tle.dejavu.eclipse*) is an Eclipse Plug-in for visualizing scenarios generated with TLE (Trace Link Evolver).

 We provide the eclipse Plug-Ins and a sample datset from the Cassandra database.